Reference Points, Risk-Taking Behavior, and Competitive Outcomes in Sequential Settings: Data

 \subsection{Data pattern}

-We illustrate data patterns of the choice of attempt weight and the success probability of the attempt weight conditional on the above exogenous pressure.
-For illustration, we show the case of the most popular competition category (Male, Raw, 24-39 age class).
-The data pattern is prevalent in the other competition categories.
-We omit the data pattern for the first bench press attempts because the success probability at that stage is more than 75\%.
+We illustrate data patterns in attempt-weight choice and the success probability of an attempt conditional on the exogenous pressure defined above.
+For illustration, we show the most popular competition category (Male, Raw, 24-39 age class).
+Similar patterns appear in other competition categories.
+We omit the first-attempt patterns because the success probability at that stage is above 75\%.

 \paragraph{Attempt weight, success probability, and pressure}